CKFG-FM: FM application and TV network

-Financial difficulties and ownership change, Flow
+Financial and ownership crisis; rebirth as Flow

 Station CEO and founder Fitzroy Gordon died on April 30, 2019 at the age of 65.
 Soon after his death, shareholder and former chief financial officer Delford Blythe initiated court proceedings in an attempt to take financial control of the station, alleging significant mismanagement by Gordon which was threatening the station's survival.
 The station was put into receivership under A. Farber & Partners as a result.
 In 2019, the station reportedly owed over $200,000 to the Canada Revenue Agency (CRA), $138,000 to the CRTC, and "additional sums of more than $165,000 to creditors who have received judgments against the station."
 By 2020, debts were reported to be in excess of $2,000,000.
 In July 2020, the court ordered Intercity Broadcasting Network to sell the station.
 There were calls, including from Ontario Premier Doug Ford and Mayor of Toronto John Tory, that CKFG maintain its format and, if possible, remain Black-owned.

 Eleven binding bids were received, although none of them involved Black-owned companies.
 In October 2020, Neeti P. Ray, owner of multicultural stations CINA in Mississauga and CINA-FM in Windsor, was named winner.
 Whiteoaks Communications Group, owner of religious station CJYE and multicultural station CJMR in Oakville, was named as a backup in the event that the CRTC did not approve an acquisition by CINA.
 A. Farber & Partners stated that Ray had an "acute understanding of the station’s position and importance to the community", and had therefore committed to continue operating CKFG as a station targeting the Black community.